Code of Student Conduct

 The prohibited conduct outlined below is not all-inclusive, but rather illustrative of the conduct that may breach the expectations set forth in the Code of Student Conduct and expose a student, organization or group to disciplinary proceedings.
 These rules should be understood broadly and are not designed to define misconduct in exhaustive terms.

 The President has delegated responsibility for the enforcement of the Code of Student Conduct and disciplinary authority to the Vice President for Student Life and Dean of Students.
-The Vice President for Student Life and Dean of Students delegates certain matters to the Associate Dean of Students, or designee.
+The Vice President for Student Life and Dean of Students delegates certain matters to the Director of Community Standards, or designee.
 The Vice President for Student Life and Dean of Students has the authority to step in at any point in the process, as judged reasonable, and resolve student conduct matters.
-Disciplinary matters not specifically enumerated in the Code of Student Conduct are reserved to the Vice President for Student Life and Dean of Students and, as delegated, the Associate Dean of Students, or designee.
+Disciplinary matters not specifically enumerated in the Code of Student Conduct are reserved to the Vice President for Student Life and Dean of Students and, as delegated, the Director of Community Standards, or designee.

 Any student, organization or group found to have committed misconduct is subject to the disciplinary sanctions in the Code of Student Conduct.
 Students who attempt, unsuccessfully, conduct which violates the Code of Student Conduct may be charged to the same extent as if such conduct resulted in an actual violation.
 Students who assist others in violating any provision of this Code may be charged with a Code violation to the same extent as those persons committing the violation.
 A student may be held accountable for any violation that is committed by the student’s non-student guest/visitor.